WomeninHPC/mentoring/mentee-guide.md

 ### What can I do to get the most out of mentoring?

-- Keep in touch with your mentor before, during, and after the Summer School.
+- Keep in touch with your mentor before, during, and after the conference.
   You may not have burning questions at all times, but reaching out to your mentor will help you establish a good relationship with them.
 - Ask your mentor any questions you may have -- don’t hold back!
   Even if your mentor doesn’t have the answer, he or she can help you find another mentor in our community who can answer your question.